rrarissa/rrarissa/README.md

 - 👩‍💻 I am a graduate student in Data Science at the University of Michigan. 🇺🇸
 - 👩‍💻 I was also a social science researcher and studied sociology at the University of Ottawa. 🇨🇦
 - 🦋 I come from China and really love Chinese food and our culture. 🇨🇳
-- 🌱 I am passinate about learning data science and software engineering techniques.
+- 🌱 I am passionate about learning data science and software engineering techniques.
 - 👍 I enjoy learning new skills and improving myself.
 - 🤔 I like traveling around the world and trying new things.
 - 💬 Ask me about anything about data science and technology.